Contrast-Security-OSS/docs/content/admin/teamserver/config/integration/ldap/ConfigureLDAP2.md

 -Djavax.net.ssl.trustStorePassword=<password you set for the trust store, if any>
 ````

-You should now restart the Contrast server service, and verify that queries against your Active Directory now use SSL.
+You should now restart the Contrast server service, and verify that queries against LDAP now use SSL.